 Today, not many understand that over two-third of our island’s land surface is Singapore’s water-catchment which collects and channel rainwater into our 17 reservoirs through a network of rivers, canals and drains.
 Going forward, by 2030, our water catchment is set to increase to 90% of our land area.

 Singapore’s water catchment area!
 Source: https://www.pub.gov.sg/watersupply/fournationaltaps/localcatchmentwater

-Unfortunately, if you look into our drains today, you can find lots of trash in the waters and at times even oil.
+Unfortunately, if you look into our drains today, you can find many trash in the waters and sometimes even oil.
 The trash could be deliberately thrown into our drains, or washed by rain, or blown by the wind from land where they were left behind by people.
-Trash can accumulate and flows with our waters into the reservoirs, often clogging-up our drains and can even cause stagnant water.
+Trash can accumulate and flows with our waters into the reservoirs.
+This often clogs up our drains and can cause stagnant water.
 With most of our land surface being part of our water catchment area, the trash can originate from anywhere.
 The most commonly found trash during our programmes and member patrols are cigarette butts, plastic bags, straws, snack packaging/sweet wrappers/tissue packaging, and soft drink cans.

-Many do not know that our drains feed into our reservoirs one of our drinking water sources and, and therefore do not understand why there must be good social behaviour (responsible littering) to protect our water sources.
+Many do not know that our drains feed into our reservoirs, one of our drinking water sources.
+Therefore, they do not understand why there must be good social behaviour (responsible littering) to protect our water sources.
 There is still a strong lack of action by our people.

 Why is ensuring the cleanliness of our local waterways so important?
 Why is it so important to ensure environmental stewardship in protecting our local waters?